charleszhang0827/Java-Algorithm-Sudoku/README.md

 especially when the code doesn't work as well as expected

 I want to go to university of toronto because I always want to proof something that I haven't proff

+who do you think you are acutally are because I hate you or what?